 - General Machinist

 - Instrumentation Control Technician

 - Metal Fabricator

 - Sheet Metal Worker

 Most trades receive around 1,200 hours of in-school training and 4,000 to 6,000 hours of on-the-job training.
-If you have no experience working with the trades, you can learn more about Trades in Ontario by visiting the College of Trades website.
+If you have no experience working with the trades, you can learn more about Trades in Ontario by visiting the Government of Ontario’s Skilled Trades website.

 2. Ability to Work With or Lead a Team